United for Change: Deliberative Coalition Formation to Change the Status Quo: Follow Transitions

-However, in contrast to single-agent transitions, follow transitions are sufficient for successful deliberation in one dimension.
+However, in contrast to single-agent transitions, follow transitions are sufficient for successful deliberation in any subset of the 1D Euclidean space.

 \begin{theorem} Consider a deliberation space $(X, V, r, \rho)$, where $X, V\subseteq {\mathbb R}$ and $\rho(x, y)=|x-y|$.
-Then any deliberation that consists of follow transitions only, or of a combination of follow transitions and single-agent transitions, is successful. \end{theorem} \begin{proof} Assume for convenience that $r=0$.
+Then every deliberation that consists of follow transitions only, or of a combination of follow transitions and single-agent transitions, is successful. \end{theorem} \begin{proof} Assume for convenience that $r=0$.
 Consider a deliberation that consists of single-agent transitions and follow transitions.
-By Proposition~\ref{prop:follow-terminates} we know that it is finite; let $\D$ be its terminal state, let $p$ be some proposal in $M^*$, and assume without loss of generality that $p>0$.
+By Proposition~\ref{prop:follow-terminates} we know that it is finite; let $\D$ be its terminal state.